scipy-conference/scipy_proceedings/papers/bradley_dice/55_bradley_dice.rst

 With synced collections, creating this class just requires defining a conversion between a ``std::vector`` and a raw Python dictionary, a trivial task using standard tools for exposing extension types such as pybind or Cython.

 At a higher level, synced collections represent an important step in improving both the scalability and flexibility of **signac**.
-By abstracting away details of persistent file storage from the rest of **signac**, they make it much easier for the rest of **signac** to focus on offering flexible data models for different situations.
+By abstracting away details of persistent file storage from the rest of **signac**, they make it much easier for the rest of **signac** to focus on offering flexible data models.
-One of the most common use-cases of **signac** is creating data spaces with homogeneous schemas that fit naturally into tabular data structures.
+One of the most common use cases of **signac** is creating data spaces with homogeneous schemas that fit naturally into tabular data structures.
-In future iterations of **signac** we plan to allow users to opt into such usage, which would enable us to replace file-based indexes with SQL-backed databases that would offer orders of magnitude in performance improvements.
+In future iterations of **signac**, we plan to allow users to opt into homogeneous schemas, which would enable us to replace file-based indexes with SQL-backed databases that would offer orders of magnitude in performance improvements.
-Using this flexibility we could also move away from our currently rigid workspace model to allow more general data layouts on disk for cases where users may benefit from the organizational benefits of more general folder structures.
+Using this flexibility, we could also move away from our currently rigid workspace model to allow more general data layouts on disk for cases where users may benefit from more general folder structures.
 As such, synced collections are a stepping stone to creating a more general and powerful version of **signac**.

 Project Evolution